poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 07/README.md

 - Learn about different types of XSS attacks.
 - Understand how Reflected XSS works.
 - Perform a Reflected XSS attack on an application.
+- Learn how to prevent Reflected XSS attacks.

 ## **What is Cross-Site Scripting (XSS)?**